Art Deco: Design

-Textiles and fashion
+Textiles

 Textiles were an important part of the Art Deco style, in the form of colourful wallpaper, upholstery and carpets, In the 1920s, designers were inspired by the stage sets of the Ballets Russes, fabric designs and costumes from Léon Bakst and creations by the Wiener Werkstätte.
 The early interior designs of André Mare featured brightly coloured and highly stylized garlands of roses and flowers, which decorated the walls, floors, and furniture.
 Stylized Floral motifs also dominated the work of Raoul Dufy and Paul Poiret, and in the furniture designs of J.E.
 Ruhlmann.
 The floral carpet was reinvented in Deco style by Paul Poiret.

 The use of the style was greatly enhanced by the introduction of the pochoir stencil-based printing system, which allowed designers to achieve crispness of lines and very vivid colours.
 Art Deco forms appeared in the clothing of Paul Poiret, Charles Worth and Jean Patou.
 After World War I, exports of clothing and fabrics became one of the most important currency earners of France.

 Late Art Deco wallpaper and textiles sometimes featured stylized industrial scenes, cityscapes, locomotives and other modern themes, as well as stylized female figures, metallic finishes and geometric designs.

+Fashion

-Fashion changed dramatically during the Art Deco period, thanks in particular to designers Paul Poiret and later Coco Chanel.
-Poiret introduced an important innovation to fashion design, the concept of draping, a departure from the tailoring and pattern-making of the past.
+Fashion changed dramatically during this period, thanks in particular to designers Paul Poiret and later Coco Chanel.
+Poiret introduced the concept of draping, a departure from the tailoring and patternmaking of the past.
 He designed clothing cut along straight lines and constructed of rectangular motifs.
-His styles offered structural simplicity The corseted look and formal styles of the previous period were abandoned, and fashion became more practical, and streamlined. with the use of new materials, brighter colours and printed designs.
+His styles offered structural simplicity The corseted look and formal styles of the previous period were abandoned, and fashion became more practical, and streamlined.
+With the use of new materials, brighter colours and printed designs.
 The designer Coco Chanel continued the transition, popularising the style of sporty, casual chic.

+A particular typology of the era was the Flapper, a woman who cut her hair into a short bob, drank cocktails, smoked in public, and danced late into the night at fashionable clubs, cabarets or bohemian dives.
+Of course, most women didn't live like this, the Flapper being more a character present in popular imagination than a reality.
+Another female Art Deco style was the androgynous garçonne of the 1920s, with flattened bosom, dispelled waist and revealed legs, reducing the silhouette to a short tube, topped with a head-hugging cloche hat.

 Jewelry

 In the 1920s and 1930s, designers including René Lalique and Cartier tried to reduce the traditional dominance of diamonds by introducing more colourful gemstones, such as small emeralds, rubies and sapphires.
 They also placed greater emphasis on very elaborate and elegant settings, featuring less-expensive materials such as enamel, glass, horn and ivory.
 Diamonds themselves were cut in less traditional forms; the 1925 Exposition saw many diamonds cut in the form of tiny rods or matchsticks.
-The settings for diamonds also changed; More and more often jewellers used platinum instead of gold, since it was strong and flexible, and could set clusters of stones.
-Jewellers also began to use more dark materials, such as enamels and black onyx, which provided a higher contrast with diamonds.
+Other popular Art Deco cuts include: